apalermo01/knowledge-base/Physics/Physics 2 (E&M)/Notes - Conductors.md

 - another definition of a conductor is a equipotenital surface
 - this means that the electric potential is constant EVERYWHERE
 - since electric field is the **slope** of electric potential, **THE ELECTRIC FIELD INSIDE A CONDUCTOR IS ZERO**
-- If you apply  Gauss's law (see [[Notes - Gauss's Law]]), that will tell you that there are no charges inside a conductor
+- If you apply  [[Notes - Gauss's Law|Gauss's law]], that will tell you that there are no charges inside a conductor
 	- Therefore all charges on a conductor reside on the surface.

 # References